 We record accruals for estimated clinical study costs.
-Most of our clinical studies are performed by third party contract research organizations (CRO's).
-We accrue costs for clinical studies performed by CRO's on a straight-line basis over the service periods specified in the contracts and adjust our estimates, if required, based upon our on-going review of the level of effort and costs actually incurred by the CRO.
+Most of our clinical studies are performed by third party contract research organizations (CROs).
+We accrue costs for clinical studies performed by CROs over the service periods specified in the contracts and adjust our estimates, if required, based upon our ongoing review of the level of effort and costs actually incurred by the CRO.
 We validate our accruals quarterly with our vendors and perform detailed reviews of the activities related to our significant contracts.

 In general, we have the right to terminate our CRO contracts at anytime and we are generally only liable for actual effort expended by the CRO through termination, regardless of payment status.
-Through March 31, 2006, differences between actual and estimated activity levels for any particular study were not significant enough to require a material adjustment.
+Through September 30, 2006, differences between actual and estimated activity levels for any particular study were not significant enough to require a material adjustment.